Like in the original series, Friendship Is Magic has Loads and Loads of Characters. This page is to help keep track of them all.

 - Terms of Endangerment: After revealing and explaining himself to Rarity, he begins referring to her as his "Beautiful Black Diamond".

 - Unknown Rival: None of the Elements are aware he even exists, and those that are either serve him (The Carriers of Sin), or used to (Luna).
 Even when he first revealed himself to the Elements, he took on Zecora's guise while keeping his identity a secret.
 He finally drops this after being confronted by Rarity, revealing not only his true form and nature as a Carrier, but revealing he'd secretly been disguised as one of her friends.
+He later explains to Edward this was a deliberate move on his part.
+By shrouding himself in mystery, he's trying to force Zecora to reach the Godzilla Threshold, in which she'll force the Elements to draft Applejack into the group out of fear the five willing members won't be strong enough on their own, ensuring that all six Elements are active for his plans.

 - Vague Age: It's unclear how old he is, though he admits he couldn't pass for a high school student.